Medication Search: Actonel DR

-Each delayed-release, oval-shaped, yellow tablet with “EC 35” engraved on one side contains risedronate 35 mg.
+Each delayed-release, oval, yellow tablet with "EC 35" engraved on one face contains the equivalent of 35 mg of anhydrous risedronate sodium in the form of the hemi-pentahydrate with small amounts of monohydrate.
 Nonmedicinal ingredients: edetate disodium, ferric oxide yellow, magnesium stearate, methacrylic acid copolymer dispersion, silicified microcrystalline cellulose, polysorbate 80, simethicone, sodium starch glycolate, stearic acid, talc, and triethyl citrate.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.